Citizens can receive messages about

 AlertFrederickCounty will be used to provide clear, concise and consistent information regarding events such as chemical spills, severe weather, evacuations, missing persons, terrorist attacks, or any other emergency.
 The system will allow the county to notify a community or the entire county by identifying an area on a web-based GIS-mapping system.
 It can reach populations of all sizes with specific, up-to-the-minute messages on what actions to take in case of disaster, even when television, radio and other communications channels are disabled.
 The system will use the region's 9-1-1 database provided by local telephone companies, and will therefore be able to contact listed and unlisted land lines.

 We strongly encourage all citizens to register their additional numbers and devices.
-Register Now

-Residents who do not have internet access or need assistance with registration may call: 540-307-1700.
+Residents who do not have internet access or need assistance with registration may call:540-307-1700.